How to Clean Mold

 Everyone knows the best way to clean mold is with bleach, right?
 Wrong!
-Keep reading to find out the best way to clean mold — and why not to use bleach.
+Keep reading to find out the best way to clean mold — and why never to use bleach.

 Why Not Kill Mold With Bleach?

 The goal of mold cleaning is not to kill mold, or even to disinfect a surface or material, but rather to remove mold from a surface.
-Think of mold like dirt.
+Think of mold more like dirt.
 If you had a wall with dirt on it, would you simply spray it with bleach and consider it cleaned?
 Of course not.
-Bleach is a disinfectant, not a detergent.

-The best method for cleaning mold on non-porous and some hard, porous surfaces is to scrub and/or damp wipe the surface with a mild detergent solution.
-Surprised?
+There are 4 simple ingredients you can safely use to clean away mold in your home: white vinegar, baking soda, hydrogen peroxide, and detergent or soap.
 What about all of the mold cleaners that are being marketed?
 What about the claims that a certain product kills mold, removes mold, removes stains, disinfects surfaces and prevents mold from ever returning?
 If it sounds too good to be true, it usually is.

 We recommend treating surfaces with a product such as Concrobium Mold Control after cleaning to kill any remaining mold spores and to provide some level of inhibition of future mold growth.